Theoretically Motivated Data Augmentation and Regularization for Portfolio Construction

 \section{Outlook}

 In this work, we have presented a theoretical framework relevant to finance and machine learning to understand and analyze methods related to deep-learning-based finance.
 The result is a machine learning algorithm incorporating prior knowledge about the underlying financial processes.
 The good performance of the proposed method agrees with the standard expectation in machine learning that performance can be improved if the right inductive biases are incorporated.
+We have thus succeeded in showing that building machine learning algorithms that is rooted firmly in financial theories can have a considerable and yet-to-be achieved benefit.
+We hope that our work can help motivating for more works that approaches the theoretical aspects of machine learning algorithms that are used for finance.

 The limitation of the present work is obvious; we only considered the kinds of data augmentation that takes the form of noise injection.
-Other kinds of data augmentation may also be useful to the finance; for example, \citep{fons2020evaluating} empirically finds that magnify \citep{um2017data}, time warp \citep{kamycki2020data}, and SPAWNER \citep{le2016data} are helpful for financial series prediction, and there is yet no theoretical understanding of why these methods suit the financial tasks; a correct theoretical analysis of these methods is likely to advance both the deep-learning based techniques for finance and our fundamental understanding of the underlying financial and economic mechanisms.
-Moreover, A lot is known about finance in the form of ``stylized facts" \citep{cont2001empirical}, and these universal empirical facts should also serve as a basis for inspiring more finance-oriented algorithm design.
+Other kinds of data augmentation may also be useful to the finance; for example, \citep{fons2020evaluating} empirically finds that magnify \citep{um2017data}, time warp \citep{kamycki2020data}, and SPAWNER \citep{le2016data} are helpful for financial series prediction, and it is interesting to apply our theoretical framework to analyze these methdos as well; a correct theoretical analysis of these methods is likely to advance both the deep-learning based techniques for finance and our fundamental understanding of the underlying financial and economic mechanisms.
 Meanwhile, our understanding of the underlying financial dynamics is also rapidly advancing; we foresee better methods to be designed, and it is likely that the proposed method will be replaced by better algorithms soon.
 There is potentially positive social effects of this work because it is widely believed that designing better financial prediction methods can make the economy more efficient by eliminating arbitrage \citep{fama1970efficient}; the cautionary note is that this work is only for the purpose of academic research, and should not be taken as an advice for monetary investment, and the readers should evaluate their own risk when applying the proposed method.
-Lastly, It is the sincere hope of the authors that this work can attract more attention to the rapidly growing field of AI-finance.